ovh/docs/pages/web/hosting/ovhconfig_configuration/guide.en-ca.md

 If you host several websites on your hosting space, you have almost certainly configured a few Multisites.
 There are a number of reasons why you might decide to use a different PHP version on some of your Multisites.

 To do this, you must create an .ovhconfig file for the Multisite(s), containing the desired PHP version.
-You can refer to the instructions set out in the [“Editing the .ovhconfig file”](https://docs.ovh.com/gb/en/hosting/configuring-file-ovhconfig/#editing-the-ovhconfig-file){.external} section of this guide, if necessary.
+You can refer to the instructions set out in the [Editing the .ovhconfig file](../configuring-file-ovhconfig/#editing-the-ovhconfig-file) section of this guide, if necessary.
 When you download the .ovhconfig file to your storage space, be sure to do so inside the Multisite's root folder.
-You can access the root folders through the OVH Control Panel, under the`Multisite`{.action} tab of the relevant hosting plan.
+You can access the root folders through the OVHcloud Control Panel, under the`Multisite`{.action} tab of the relevant hosting plan.

 > [!warning]
 >